hqcasanova/picoSlides/README.md

 - `altAttr` *''*: alt attribute for all img elements.
 - `lazyAttr` *'data-original'*: lazy Load plugin's name for src attribute.
-- `loadingImg` *base-64 gif*: animated image displayed while loading in progress.
+- `loadingImg` *base-64 gif*: animated image displayed while loading is in progress.
+It's the main container's background.
 - `cssButtonSize` *'45px'*: size of all controls.
-- `cssPadding` *'15px'*: default padding for secondary containers (loading indicator and slide counter).
+- `cssPadding` *'15px'*: default padding for secondary containers (slide counter).
 - `cssFontSize` *'.9em'*: default font size for all text elements.
 - `cssLineHeight` *'1.5em'*: default line height for all text elements.
 - `cssFontFamily` *'sans-serif'*: default font family for all text elements.
 - `cssBgColor` *'gray'*: background colour for controls and main container.
 - `cssFgColor` *'white'*: foreground colour for text and control symbols.
-- `cssSeparation` *'1.5%'*: default separation between edge of slides container and controls.
+- `cssSeparation` *'1.5%'*: default separation between the edge of the main container and the various controls.
 - `cssRadius` *'0px'*: border radius of all elements.
 - `cssOpacity` *0.65*: opacity of all interface elements.